Xilinx/kria-dashboard/README.md

     sudo pip3 install panel

+2021.2 has Bokeh and dashboard installed, and does not require installation.

 to execute, copy all the files onto a directory on SOM platform in a folder (lets say we name it som_dashboard), and then execute outside that directory: